 or any artist, for that matter, and it's made all the difference.

 One of his passions is doing mission art for the aerospace sector.
 NASA, JPL and aerospace corporations are repeat clients.
-Bringing his accomplished engineering background to the table, he can discuss on equal terms with the scientists and engineers designing and flying the spacecraft and apply the knowledge gained to paint the craft with an accuracy and realism that is striking in its presentation.
+Bringing his accomplished multi-disciplinary background to the table, he can discuss on equal terms with the scientists and engineers designing and flying the spacecraft and apply the knowledge gained to paint the craft with an accuracy and realism that is striking in its presentation.
 Indeed, he often asks questions of them that they least expect to be coming from an artist.
 That's because he's an engineer.

 More than one of his "out of the box" observations have influenced mission planning, due to his unique view of the Universe and the mission within it.